Garanas/jekyll-transcode-image-filters/readme.md

 ### Use case: compressing images

-These filters enable you to automatically convert any common image format into the best browser-friendly format that the browser of a user supports.
-This can significantly reduce the bandwidth that may be necessary to load the image.
+These filters enable you to automatically convert common image formats into the most efficient, browser-friendly format supported by the user's browser.
+[Serving images in modern formats](https://developer.chrome.com/docs/lighthouse/performance/uses-webp-images/) can significantly reduce the bandwidth required to load images.

 ```liquid
 {% assign imagePath = "assets/images/some-image.bmp" %}